Based on Luke 7:18-35

 54He brought them to the border of his holy land,

-to this mountainous land which his right hand acquired.
+to this mountainous land that his right hand acquired.

 55He drove the nations out from before them;